Darkpfeffer/meet-app/README.md

     - **Given** the main page is open
     - **When** a user is searching for a city
     - **Then** they should be able to see a chart showing the number of upcoming events

+## Thank you for checking out my application!